 The long-term management of this plant is likely to involve both increased and variable water flows and reduced nutrient loading.

-Egeria densa is declared noxious throughout NSW as a Class 5 weed under the NSW Noxious Weeds Act 1993.
-As a notifiable weed all outbreaks of leafy elodea must be reported to the local council.
+Egeria densa is declared noxious throughout NSW as a Class 4 weed under the NSW Noxious Weeds Act 1993.
+The plant must not be sold, propagated or knowingly distributed.

 Rebecca Coventry, Andrew Petroeschevsky, Syd Lisle and Peter Gorham.